 Prosecution Strategy Metrics

 The next several sections can help identify a strategy for responding to office actions based on your individual examiner's past behavior and demonstrated preferences.

 These sections allow you to gauge how receptive your examiner is to interviews vs. RCEs, how your examiner's allowance rate has changed over time, how likely your examiner is to issue an allowance at a given number of office actions, your examiner's end-loading rate, and more.

 Many of the graphs are interactive.
 Hover over the graphs to get more information on the number of applications included in a calculation.

 The Dispositions By Rejection Count section helps practitioners to avoid early or late abandonments.

 The next few sections provide some data regarding your examiner's past appeals.

 The three donut charts show the outcomes of appeals at three different stages of the appeal process: the pre-appeal brief conference, the appeal brief stage, and the PTAB decisions.

 The Appeals Overview graph gives a more granular look at how appeals have proceeded through the appeal process from your examiner.
 Hover over any of the solid bars or wavy lines to see more information about how many appeals took a particular path through the appeal process.

-The Detailed Outcomes graph is a graphical representation of the prosecution histories of all applications in front of your examiner.
+The Detailed Outcomes graph (available on our legacy reports) is a graphical representation of the prosecution histories of all applications in front of your examiner.
 It displays the rates at which significant actions and outcomes occur at each stage of prosecution before your examiner.